 Rock climbing, Bouldering, Mixed

 Duluth’s premier rock climbing crag is Ely’s Peak, a prominent knob of archaic bedrock that looms fortress-like over the St. Louis River valley.
-The rock is firm basalt; vertical cracks and angular face holds dominate the climbing here.
+The rock is firm basalt; vertical cracks and angular face holds dominate.
 Climbs are typically 40 to 60 feet in length, but there are exceptions nearly twice this size.
 There are two separate outcroppings with climbing routes at Ely’s Peak: Tunnel Bluff, which is pierced by an abandoned railway tunnel, and the adjacent Northwestern Bluff, located across a forested drainage.

 Boulderers are also in luck—there is a seemingly infinite amount of fine bouldering rocks scattered throughout the forest and along the former railroad bed (now the DWP trail) on either side of the tunnel.

 In winter, some of the most challenging mixed climbs established outside of the Rockies traverse the ceiling and icy portals of the old tunnel.
 These routes must be seen to be believed.

 Duluth is peppered with small outcrops of glacially scoured basalt and gabbro that have long facilitated urban cragging.
 The rocks with the longest histories are Whoopee Wall and Point of Rocks, but with the development of places like First Street Boulder, Foxx Rocks, and others, climbers have cultivated an energetic local bouldering scene.
 More detailed information about these crags can be found at Climb Duluth!